x/Game-Development-in-Javascript-Tutorial/README.md

 var prediction = (ball.vy / ball.vx) * (paddle.x - ball.x) + ball.y;
 ```

 Keep in mind that this doesn't account for the walls.
-A lot of the time, the prediction will outside the range of the feild, but in practice, I find it still does a great job of telling the paddle to move up or down.
+A lot of the time, the prediction will be outside the range of the field, but in practice, I find it still does a great job of telling the paddle to move up or down.

 Now every frame we want to tell our paddle to move up, down, or stay in place.
 Lets say we want the ball to hit somewhere in the middle third of our paddle.
 Our ai function should look like so